Feddas/MultiMaze/Development.md

 - use WASD, arrow keys, mouse and a gamepad to control 4 players
 - if no game pads are detected, delete yellow ball
 - tune webGL version http://docs.unity3d.com/Manual/webgl-building.html

+# bugs to fix
+Hard to repoduce: allow using hold to restart button after it's already been used to regen a maze